Exabyte-io/documentation/docs/accounts/ui/explorer.md

 # Accounts Explorer

-The complete list of existing accounts opened in the Exabyte platform to date is accessible from the final section of the [left-hand sidebar menu](/ui/universal/left-sidebar.md), under the option `Accounts` <i class="zmdi zmdi-globe-alt zmdi-hc-border"></i>.
-Once this option is clicked upon, the user will be presented with the complete list of accounts, viewable and navigable under a standard [Explorer-type interface](/entities-general/ui/explorer.md) with its associated actions and features.
+The list of existing accounts opened in our platform to date is accessible from the [Left-hand Sidebar](/ui/universal/left-sidebar.md), under the option `Accounts` <i class="zmdi zmdi-globe-alt zmdi-hc-border"></i>.
+The list of accounts is implemented through an [Explorer-type interface](/entities-general/ui/explorer.md) with its associated layout and actions.

+# Viewing Account Information

-By clicking on any item in this list of Accounts, the user will be able to inspect the Account's profile information under the [Bio](bio.md) tab, as well as all entities created under that Account which have been made [Public](/collaboration/sharing.md) for all users to see.
+By clicking on an item in the Accounts Explorer, the user will be able to inspect the corresponding Account's information, including its [Bio](bio.md), as well as the entities created under that Account which have been accessible to the user account or made [Public](/collaboration/sharing.md) for all users to see.

 # Example